Psalter of Bonne de Luxembourg

 The Psalter of Bonne de Luxembourg is a small 14th-century illuminated manuscript in tempera, grisaille, ink and gold leaf on vellum.
-It is held in the collection of The Cloisters, New York, where it is usually on display.

-The book was probably commissioned for Bonne de Luxembourg, Duchess of Normandy, daughter of John the Blind and the wife of John II of France, probably at the end of her husband's life, c 1348–49.
-At the time illuminated manuscripts could compete with monastic scriptoria and panel painting as commercially attractive donor portraits.
+It was probably commissioned for Bonne de Luxembourg, Duchess of Normandy, daughter of John the Blind and the wife of John II of France, probably at the end of her husband's life, c 1348–49.
+At the time, illuminated manuscripts could compete with monastic scriptoria and panel painting as commercially attractive donor portraits.
 Bonne died of plague in 1349.

 It consists of 333 pages of parchment each measuring 126 x 88 mm.
 The illustrations are attributed to the miniaturist Jean Le Noir, and include graphic representations of astrological predictions by the Roman writer Marcus Manilius.
+It is held in the collection of The Cloisters, New York, where it is usually on display.

 Commission

 The book was commissioned for Jutta of Luxembourg, the second daughter of John the Blind, king of Bohemia, and his first wife, Elisabeth of Bohemia, the intended first wife of King John II of France.
-Bonne died young, before she assumed position as Queen of France.
-However she was mother to Charles V and his brother Jean, duc de Berry.
+Bonne died young, before she assumed the position as Queen of France.
+However, she was mother to Charles V and his brother Jean, duc de Berry.

 Her arms, showing Luxembourg impaled with Valois, decorate the lower border of the pages.
 The ornate linings contain a variety of flora and bird species.
-Jean Le Noir is credited with executing the best-known pages; a crucifixion scene, a double page Memento mori, The Three Living and the Three Dead, and a representation of a highly placed courtier held back by a fool.
+Jean Le Noir is credited with executing the best-known pages: a crucifixion scene, a double page Memento mori, The Three Living and the Three Dead, and a representation of a highly placed courtier held back by a fool.
 The work as a whole is noted for its preoccupation with death and its implications thereof.

 The artist most associated with the manuscript is Jean Le Noir, active in Paris between 1335 and 1375.
 Other hands include members of his workshop and possibly his daughter, Bourgot.
 The style seems influenced by Jean Pucelle.